tomcritchlow/tomcritchlow.github.io/_posts/2019-05-23-blog-annotations.md

 <https://api.hypothes.is/api/search?wildcard_uri=https%3A%2F%2Ftomcritchlow.com%2F%2A&limit=50>

-This is wrapped up in a Google Apps Script function here:
+This is wrapped up in a Google Apps Script function here that fetches new annotations and emails me for new ones:

 <script src="https://gist.github.com/tomcritchlow/50fba1a5af3f1c8e6dfab0a5e2e31294.js"></script>